-3.2.7.20 Operating assessments
+3.2.7.20 Operating/Service assessments

-The revenues and expenditures should be recorded in either the general (current expense) fund, a special revenue fund, or an enterprise fund.
-These types of assessments are for operating activities and do not result in the purchase or construction of capital assets (e.g., street cleaning or snow plowing).
-Both the revenues and expenditures should be recognized on the same basis of accounting as normally used for that fund.
+Operating/service assessments are for operating activities and do not result in the purchase or construction of capital assets (e.g., street cleaning or snow plowing).
+The revenues and expenses/expenditures should be recorded in the fund that best reflects the nature of the transactions.
+Both the revenues and expenses/expenditures should be recognized on the same basis of accounting for that fund type.

-3.2.7.30 Assessments receivable
+3.2.7.30 Capital Assessments